How to Start an Online Business in the Health Niche

 With an online drop shipping business model, you promote products through your website and marketing efforts.
 You take orders from customers.
 Then you contact your drop shipping partner or partners, usually a manufacturer, wholesaler, or retailer and order the product at a lower price.
 They send the product to your customer for a fee.
 And you keep the difference.

 The big advantages here are that you don’t have to get involved with storing a big inventory of product or shipping orders to customers.
 You hand off that responsibility to your partners.
+This has several advantages of not having to carry the risk of investing in product creation, inventory, and all of other hassles and expenses of creating your own products.

-There are plenty of drop shipping companies that offer products in this space.
+In the meantime, there are plenty of drop shipping companies that offer products in this space.
 Doing a simple Google search with "product type" and "drop shipping" will give you plenty of options to review.

 Like drop shipping, with affiliate marketing, you hand off the “grunt” work of selling online to others.
 But there are some crucial differences.
 In this business model, you market and sell products through your website, blog, Facebook page, email list, or whatever online property you have.
 But when it comes to making the sale… you’re done - it's completely hands off for you.